 Viral-load testing is an important aspect of treatment monitoring.
 When virologic failure occurs, a regimen may be modified to support continued suppression of viral replication.

 HIV-positive pregnant women, infants, children, injection drug users, and older adults present specific and important challenges for treatment and monitoring.

-Mediated by mutations that allow HIV replication in the presence of ART, ARV resistance can be transmitted at time of infection or acquired during periods of nonsuppression.
+Mediated by mutations allowing HIV replication in the presence of ART, ARV resistance can be transmitted at time of infection or acquired during periods of nonsuppression.

 Drug-drug interactions are common with all classes of the ARVs.
 Avoiding DDIs may be difficult in patients who have other comorbidities or coinfections.

 Understanding the epidemiology and risk factors for renal disease in HIV+ patients helps distinguish among a broad spectrum of renal diseases in this population.

 HIV+ persons are at higher risk for bone loss and subsequent fractures than uninfected persons.
 Demographic, lifestyle, HIV-specific, and ART-specific risk factors contribute to bone loss.

 The HIV+ population exhibits a higher prevalence of traditional cardiovascular risk factors, including smoking, poor diet, sedentary lifestyle, substance abuse, stress, and mental illness.

 An array of neurologic complications may be caused by, or affected by the HIV virus and its treatment.
 These issues can impact choice and timing of antiretroviral therapy.

 Hepatitis B and hepatitis C are common coinfections in HIV+ patients.
 Liver disease related to these infections is a frequent cause of mortality in coinfected patients.